Shashvat6264/CQChatBot/Cqbot/data/nlu.md

 - good morning
 - good evening
 - hey there
+- how are you doing?

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- thank you
+- nice meeting you

 ## intent:affirm
 - yes